Prepare your school budget so you will have funds available for textbooks, tuition and technology.

 Read important details about INFO 203, a required one-credit class you will take in your first semester.
 Note the early start date for this class.

 iSchool Guidelines for Mapping Degree Progress and create your plan on the Unit Planning Tool.
 This helps the iSchool anticipate enrollment demand and will help you create a focused plan.
-Get started with the iSchool Advising pages to access advising FAQs, understand the team advising model used at iSchool and learn about our faculty content specialists.
+Get started with the iSchool Advising pages to access advising FAQs.
+Understand the Choose your Own Advisor model used at iSchool and how Student Services is able to assist you with all administrative questions.
+Browse welcome recordings from iSchool Faculty Advisors.
 Watch a brief video tutorial of the Advising Toolkit.